 Philosophy of Law, Governance and Politics (MA)

-This master’s programme introduces the student to philosophical issues arising at the intersection of law, politics, and policy.
-This master’s programme is meant for students who wish to combine a master’s in Law, Political Science, Public Administration, or an adjacent discipline with a master’s in Philosophy Law, Governance, and Politics.
-Only students with a bachelor’s degree in Political Science, Public Administration, or an adjacent discipline (or an equivalent degree) are admissible.
+This master’s programme introduces the student to philosophical issues concerning the foundations of law, politics, and policy.
+This master’s programme is meant for students who wish to combine a master’s in Law, Political Science, Public Administration, or an adjacent discipline with master’s coursework in Philosophy of Law, Governance, and Politics.

 Why study Philosophy of Law, Governance, and Politics at Leiden University?

 Leiden University is home to an internationally ranked Law School as well as excellent institutes for Political Science and Public Administration.
-Combined with the Institute of Philosophy, these institutions form the perfect setting for the study of issues on the intersection of law, politics, and public policy.
-In this programme students will learn about the philosophical, methodological, systematic, and normative questions that come up in the study of law, politics, and policy.
-Questions such as the authority of the state and its laws, democratic representation, or the implementation of political ideals in a non-ideal world are included in the courses.
+Combined with the Institute of Philosophy, these institutions form the perfect setting for the study of issues concerning the foundations of law, politics, and public policy.
+In this programme students will learn about the philosophical, methodological, systematic, and normative questions that arise in the study of law, politics, and policy and learn to think systematically about the underlying philosophical questions of these disciplines.
+These questions concern the source of the authority of the state and its laws, democratic representation, and the implementation of political ideals in a non-ideal world.
 The combination of these courses with graduate work in law, politics, or public policy, is inspiring and thought-provoking.

 Learn more about the study programme